niruca6/nicomitimer/README.en.md

 ### 2-3.
 Shortcut Keys
 - Esc: Clears your inputs.
 (Doesn't reset while the timer is running.)
 - Space: Pauses / Resumes the timer.
-- Enter: Starts the timer with the entered time.
+- Enter: Starts the timer with the inputed time.
 - Any keys: Stops the alarm while it is ringing.

 ### 2-4.
 Other